casasglobal-org/psymple/docs/overview/modelling_types.md

 Mechanistic models are dynamic models in which the evolution of the system is specified as a system of first-order ordinary differential equations (ODEs).

-!!! info "Defintion: mechanistic model"
+!!! info "Definition: mechanistic model"

     A mechanistic dynamic system model is of the form